SubhasreeSengupta/jekyll-now/_posts/2017-11-21-Hello-World.md

 In the following sections we will describe each of the steps in the pipeline.

 # Source Separation
 This part of the pipeline acts as more of a preprocessing step.
 This step is used to extract the audio signals corresponding to the different instruments we have in our musical piece.
 We focus on an approach that is best suited for extracting 2 audio signals from a musical mixture.
+Before we describe the model architecture we briefly mention some preprocessing necessary.

 ## Preprocessing